ethereum/kzg-ceremony-specs/clientApiSpec.md

 The client must call the `queue/checkin` end point by the deadline or risk being marked as absent and removed from the queue.
 The response will indicate a new check-in deadline.

 The gap between check-in times will decrease as the head of the queue approaches.
-The client will loop (wait for the deadline, call `queue/checkin`, receive a new deadline) until the status indicates that it is the participant’s turn to contribute.
-The client must move on to the computation phase.
+The client will loop (wait for the deadline; call `queue/checkin`; receive a new deadline) until the status indicates that it is the participant’s turn to contribute.
+The client must then move on to the computation phase.

 Should the queue be empty when `queue/join` is called, the status will indicate that the computation is ready.
 No waiting is required.
 The client must move straight to the computation phase.

-A participant may leave the queue voluntarily be calling the `queue/leave` end point.
-This is optional.
+A participant may leave the queue voluntarily by calling the `queue/leave` end point.
+Clients should issue this call if the user is intentionally leaving.
 The participant will be removed in any case once they fail to check in.

 ### Coordinator